Insurance for Seniors in Assisted Living Facilities and Nursing Homes

 Adding Nursing Home and Assisted Living Insurance to Your Homeowners Policy

 A person is eligible for coverage if they are relatives of the homeowners policyholder, the spouse of the policyholder, the registered domestic partner of the policyholder in Nevada, Oregon or Washington or in a registered civil union with the policyholder in Colorado or Illinois.
 Other individuals can be eligible for coverage if the holder of the homeowners policy has legal proof of power of attorney or guardianship of that individual.

-Coverage limits are available from $6,000 to $15,000 and carry a deductible of $500.
+Coverage limits are available from $6,000 - $15,000 and carry a deductible of $500.

-What About Personal Liability Coverage
+What About Personal Liability Coverage?